GRANT OPPORTUNITIES

 • Does the organization currently collaborate with other organizations to expand impact, access and sustainability of programming?

-• Does the organization present programs that increase relevance and/or inclusive representation of all members of the community or use art to tell stories that are inclusive and representative of all members of the community?
+• Does the organization present programs that increase relevance and/or representation of all members of the community or use art to tell stories that are representative of all members of the community?

 Governance and Fiscal Accountability (40%)